Opentrons/Protocols/protocols/0909e6/README.md

 ### Reagent Setup
 ![reagents](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/0909e6/reagents2.png)
-Note that factors 16-30 are arranged in the same format as factors 1-15.
+NOTE that factors 16-30 are arranged in the same format as factors 1-15.

 ### Process